ileathan/leat-stratum-proxy/README.md

 3.)
 I minimally optimized things but removing some transpilation bloat and for looping versus function calls.

 4.)
+I added an uptime command (it use to be there).

+5.)
 I moved all the files into one, and then minified it for convenience.

 # Usage